Los Angeles Harbor College

 Los Angeles Harbor College (LAHC) is a public community college in Wilmington, California.
 It is one of two community colleges serving the South Bay region of Los Angeles.
 LAHC serves mainly students from Harbor City, Carson, San Pedro, Gardena, Lomita, Wilmington and the Palos Verdes Peninsula.

-LAHC accommodates over 8,900 students per semester, and is located between Wilmington and Harbor City, the heart of the Los Angeles harbor region.
+LAHC is located between Wilmington and Harbor City, the heart of the Los Angeles harbor region.

+Student body

+LAHC accommodates over 8,900 students per semester.
 As of 2010, 37% of LAHC's population were part-time students, with 65% describing themselves as full-time.
-The school population is about 40% male and 60% female.
+Its student population is about 39% male and 61% female.